nsol-nmsu/nest/README.md

 ./waf --run "scratch/core_to_ns3_scenario --topo=imn2ns3/CORE-XML-files/sample1.xml --apps=imn2ns3/apps-files/sample1-apps.xml --ns2=imn2ns3/NS2-mobility-files/sample1.ns_movements --duration=27.0 --pcap=true --traceDir=core2ns3_Logs/"
 ```
-***LIMITATIONS/TO-DOS***
+## ***LIMITATIONS/TO-DOS*** ##

 * Network error when setting wireless nodes with submask of all ones.

-reason: Current implemetation assumes nodes are in an ad-hoc network, trying to
+  * Current implemetation assumes nodes are in an ad-hoc network, trying to
     get subnet-directed broadcast address with an all-ones netmask will
     cause errors.

 * Currently implements all hubs and switches as bridge devices.

-reason: NS3 doesn't not have a representation for hub/switches, currently
+  * NS3 doesn't not have a representation for hub/switches, currently
     using bridges.

 * Currently has limited application settings enabled.

-reason: Routing protocols available in CORE may not be available in NS3.25.
+  * Routing protocols available in CORE may not be available in NS3.25.
-        GlobalRoutingProtocol commonly used in NS3 is not suitable for wireless
+  * GlobalRoutingProtocol commonly used in NS3 is not suitable for wireless
     nodes therefore cannot be used to link all nodes correctly.
-        Reading script files to build a route is not supported.
+  * Reading script files to build a route is not supported.